edmodlabs/techsummer-site-master/src/docs/1.0.0/introduction/installing_web_vr.md

 4. Follow the <a href="https://support.oculus.com/878170922281071">Oculus guide</a> to allow Unknown Sources.

 ## How Do I Know WebVR is Ready?
-Check out <a href="https://mozvr.com/#showcase">some WebVR projects</a> and confirm you can view the projects in your headset after hitting the “Enter VR” button.
+Try out some WebVR projects!
+You can find great projects on <a href="http://vizor.io/">Vizor</a>, the Mozilla <a href="http://vrlist.io/">VR List</a> or by searching for WebVR in your browser.